-Building a cohort membership in WordPress can help you create an engaged community around your brand.
-But should you create a cohort membership over a standard subscription membership for WordPress?
+Building a cohort membership with Paid Memberships Pro can help you create an engaged community around your brand.
+But should you create a cohort membership over a standard subscription membership?
 Depending on your goals, a cohort membership may be perfect for your business.

 Banner Image for Build a Cohort Membership Site Post